CosmoCortney/MungPlex/README.md

 ### Discord Rich Presence
 <img src="MungPlex\resources\img\manual\MungPlex_DiscordRichPresence.png" width="512">

 You can show what you're doing with MungPlex via Discord Rich Presence.
-To prevent games and emulators from surpressing MungPlex from the Rich Presence disable Rich Presence in the game/emulator settings.
+To prevent games and emulators from surpressing MungPlex from the Rich Presence, disable Rich Presence in the game/emulator in the configuration.
-If you don't want to have this enabled you can leave this option disabled in the settings.
+If you don't want to have this enabled at all you can leave this option disabled in the settings.

 ### Connecting To An Emulator
 On the top-left you will find the *Emulator* tab item.
-Below you can select the target emulator from the drop-down menu.
+Below you can select the target emulator from a drop-down menu.
 As of version 2.3.0 the following emulators and systems are supported:
 - Mesen (SNES)
 - Project64 (Nintendo 64)